openearth/aeolis-python/docs/developer/testing-introduction.rst

     ======================= 18 passed, 9054 warnings in 118.43s (0:01:58) ======================

 The test **session section** displays the status of the tests.
 It shows the number of tests that passed and the number of tests that failed.
-In this example, all the tests passed.
+In this example, all the tests have passed.
 The **warnings summary** section displays the number of warnings that were generated during the execution of the tests.
 Warnings are a feature of Pytest that checks for any potential issues in the code, but do not affect the result of the tests.

 What are software tests?
 ------------------------